soniajoseph/soniajoseph/_drafts/2019-07-12-facial-recognition-collaborative-representation-draft1.md

 PHOTO

-can be represented by [1, .5, .7].
-Again, remember that the vector actually has XXX entries, called *components*, in order to represent its XXX pixels, but we are pretending that there are three components so that we can understand later concepts.
+can be represented by [1.0, 0.5, 0.7].
+Again, remember that the vector actually has 1024 entries, called *components*, in order to represent its 1024 pixels, but we are pretending that there are three components so that we can understand later concepts.

 Now say we are using this algorithm on social media, and this guy uploads a new photo of himself:

-PHOTO
+PHOTO OF GUY

 The algorithm has to identify this guy's face out of the library of all his friends faces (which includes the guy's own face) so that it can label the face with the correct name.
-(I should note that the real  Facebook uses neural nets, which are far more accurate and sophisticated than a linear regression; collaborative representation is way too inefficient.
+(I should note that the real  Facebook uses neural nets, which are far more accurate and sophisticated than collaborative representation, which is way too inefficient.
 Nonetheless, collaborative representation will work with reasonable accuracy.)

+We turn our new

 So what does our social media site do?
-We turn the new image into a vector and compare the vector to all the known face vectors, one at a time.
-We will find the known face vector closest to the new image vector, and then we will give its label to the new image vector.
+We turn the new face into a vector, and compare the vnew ector to the existing face vectors, one at a time.
+We find the existing face vector closest to the new face vector, and then we will give the label of the close to the new face vector.

+We do this by taking *linear combinations* of the existing face vectors

 In the social world, you can use linear combinations of past people to represent new people (note I do not think this is the best way to understand people; it is not the most integrated and holistic, but I found that this was what my mind was doing).
 Another way to think about this linear combination of past people is a weighted average of past people.